cyclone-project/cyclone-project.github.io/netcloud2017.md

 ### Submissions

 Submitted papers must not substantially overlap papers that have been published or that are simultaneously submitted to a journal or a conference with proceedings.
-Authors must submit their papers by the deadline indicated above, using the Easychair submission system available on the following URL: [To be announced soon] .
+Authors must submit their papers by the deadline indicated above, using the Easychair submission system available on the following URL: https://easychair.org/cfp/netcloud2017

 Only PDF files will be accepted.
 Manuscripts need to be prepared according to the IEEE Transactions format.
 All regular paper submissions should be written in English with a maximum paper length of 6 (six) pages.
 All submitted papers will be reviewed by at least three experts.